dev-gough/sparq/README.md

 ## Todo

 ## Highest Prio

-- get firebase analytics up and running ASAP
+- firebase
+    - event on form submission for support ticket
+    - have to make support ticket function first

 - send email to pvwats with the content from 'design my system'
     - ask for their feedback, if it's correct